zeyadetman/Problem-Solving/Discussions/binary-search.md

 # Building BST using Javascript

 This file is a playground with BST.
+The implementations are in `javascript`.

 ## Without Pivot

 The input array is sorted, so the binary search tree will looks like in just one direction (right).
 So we'll lose all BST features, and to solve this we have to choose a pivot to be the root.

 ```js
 const l = [-1, 0, 3, 5, 9, 12]
 let binaryTree = null;